Separation Anxiety In Your Dog And How To Treat It

 4) Some feel that diet might play a part in separation anxiety.
 There is no harm in offering your pet one of the “Calm®” diets that leading manufacturers of pet foods now offer -, although none of them have been scientifically verified to be effective.
 Sprays containing pheromones are also available – although the value of them too has never been verified.

 5) In some pets, you can reduce dependency by spending less time with them for a training period of several weeks or months.
-That means less eye contact, less verbal praise and less comforting, less commands and less scolding.
+That means less eye contact, less verbal praise and less comforting, fewer commands and less scolding.
 Something many of us just would not be comfortable doing.
 During these periods, it is said that the dog should not be allowed to sleep in your bed or bedroom.
 While doing this, one never supposed to “reward” unwanted behavior by making a scene, scolding or interacting with the pet.
 Always being mellow with the pet – based on the theory that mellow people tend to have mellow pets.
 The purpose of all this is to make the pet more self-reliant.
-(The technical term often used for this is Response Prevention) I am no big fan of any of this.
+(The technical term often used for this is Response Prevention) I am no big fan of this.

 6) There are mixed thoughts about the benefits of having a companion pet for your pet.
 Some say this may help the situation and others say it will make the problem worse.
 I have not personally seen this approach work.
-It will overcome boredom but its other effects on the household are unpredictable.
+It will overcome boredom, but its other effects on the household are unpredictable.

-As I mentioned before, try not to make your departures a big production by hugging your dog and cooing over it because your are guilty about leaving.
+As I mentioned before, try not to make your departures a big production by hugging your dog and cooing over it because you are guilty about leaving.
 That tends to only make the problem worse.
 Try leaving stealthily through a back or side door.
 Departures should be quick and quiet.
 The family should ignore the dog for about 20 minutes before you leave and 20 minutes after you get home.
 Dogs need vigorous exercise once or twice a day.
 A good plan is to take them for a walk or jog an hour or so before you leave for work and then give them 20 minutes or so to calm down before you leave.

-What Are The Medications My Veterinarian Might Use To Treat Separation Anxiety ?
+What Are The Medications My Veterinarian Might Use To Treat Separation Anxiety?

 I suggest that drug therapy not be used until you have attempted some of the non-drug therapies listed above.

 Some preliminary veterinary research suggested that selective serotonin reuptake inhibitors (SSRIs) might provide some help for separation anxiety disorders and other anxiety disorders of dogs and cats.
-Veterinarians often key their therapies off of those used in humans when choosing medications.
+Veterinarians often key their therapies from those used in humans when choosing medications.
 But neither tricyclic antidepressants like Elavil® nor benzodiazepines such as Valium® (diazepam) have been shown to be more effective than placebos in children.
 Some veterinarians still do prescribe them for disturbances thought to be anxiety related

 Although this medication can be helpful for a number of problems in cats.
 My experience is that it is not helpful in dogs.
 It and more modern medications in its class, are frequently prescribed for humans with various anxiety issues.
 But even in people it is never recommended for long-term use.